Noonicknames/ccc-tools/README.md

 Used for calculating collision rates from cross section data.

 # Building
+Building instructions and details for each tool are also found in the [book](https://noonicknames.github.io/ccc-tools/book/).

 These tools are written in Rust and currently requires Rust 1.85 or above to build.